lvzixun/A2/README.md

 ## A2 alex-2.0
 A interpreter is Based on the register the virtual machine.
-Similar to the lua and javascript.
+Similar to that of lua and javascript.

 ## Make it
 ```